-8. Social Media
+8.2 Staff Personal Use of Social Media

-8.1 Expectations

-The expectations' regarding safe and responsible use of social media applies to all members of Colton Hills Community School.
-The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger.
-All members of Colton Hills Community School are expected to engage in social media in a positive, safe and responsible manner. o All members of Colton Hills Community School are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. П We will control student and staff access to social media whilst using setting provided devices and systems on site. o The use of social media during setting hours for personal use is not permitted. o Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities.
-Concerns regarding the online conduct of any member of Colton Hills Community School community on social media, should be reported to the DSL (or deputy) or Headteacher and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.
-8.2 St aff Personal Use of Social Media The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities.
+The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities.
 Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our code of conduct/behaviour policy as part of acceptable use policy.

+Reputation

-Reputo ation All members of staff are advised that their online conduct on social media can have an impact on their role and reputation within the setting. o Civil, legal or disciplinary action may be taken if staff are found to bring the profession or institution into disrepute, or if something is felt to have undermined confidence in their professional abilities.
+All members of staff are advised that their online conduct on social media can have an impact on their role and reputation within the setting.

+Civil, legal or disciplinary action may be taken if staff are found to bring the profession or institution into disrepute, or if something is felt to have undermined confidence in their professional abilities.

 All members of staff are advised to safeguard themselves and their privacy when using social media sites.
 Advice will be provided to staff via staff training and by sharing appropriate guidance and resources on a regular basis.
-This will include (but is not limited to): o Setting the privacy levels of their personal sites. o Being aware of location sharing services. o Opting out of public listings on social networking sites. o Logging out of accounts after use. o Keeping passwords safe and confidential. П o Ensuring staff do not represent their personal views as that of the setting.
+This will include (but is not limited to):

+- Setting the privacy levels of their personal sites. - •Being aware of location sharing services. - •Opting out of public listings on social networking sites. - •Logging out of accounts after use. - Keeping passwords safe and confidential. - •Ensuring staff do not represent their personal views as that of the setting.

-o To use safe passwords.
+Members of staff are encouraged not to identify themselves as employees of Colton Hills Community School on their personal social networking accounts; this is to prevent information on these sites from being linked with the setting, and to safeguard the privacy of staff members.
+All members of staff are encouraged to carefully consider the information, including text and images, they share and post online and to ensure that their social media use is compatible with their professional role and is in accordance our policies and the wider professional and legal framework.
+Information and content that staff members have access to as part of their employment, including photos and personal information about students and their family members or colleagues will not be shared or discussed on social media sites.

+Communicating with students and parents and carers